Veterans Disability Benefits – How do I apply?

 Should I Apply for Veterans Disability Benefits on my Own?

-Most experts advise that you seek assistance in filling your application.
+The DVA advises that you work with an accredited Veterans Service Officer, and most private organizations agree.
 Your application may be delayed unnecessarily if you don’t provide all of the necessary information up front.
 In addition, if your application is denied, the appeals process is very lengthy.
 It is crucial to try to get it right the first time.

 There are many avenues available for assistance.
 The DVA has staff at its regional centers that can help you.
 The DVA also provides a list of accredited attorneys, claims agents and Veterans Service Organizations (VSO) Representatives in your area.
 The Disabled American Veterans group is just one example of a private organization that offers free help to file your claim.